-The Neurite Outgrowth module finds the cell body with or without a nuclear counterstain, determines a positive neuron cell via presence of a cell body and identifies the fluorescently-labeled neurites extending from those cells.
+The Neurite Outgrowth Application Module finds the cell body with or without a nuclear counterstain, determines a positive neuron cell via presence of a cell body and identifies the fluorescently-labeled neurites extending from those cells.
 Several parameters characterize the neuronal networks, including number of neurites, length of outgrowths, and number of branches per cell or per field.
 Statistics on number and phenotype of cells in each well can then be calculated.

 Evaluating mitochondrial membrane potential

 Mitochondrial depolarization has been shown to be an early sign of hypoxic damage or cell toxicity, and mitochondria membrane potential can be monitored using JC-10 dye (Figure 2).
 In healthy cells, JC-10 accumulates in mitochondria as orange J-aggregates.
 As the inner membrane potential is lost, the monomeric form of JC-10 is released into the cytoplasm where it fluoresces green.